nethesis/icaro/docs/_docs/captive.md

 * `voucher limited` : this kind of voucher can be re-used only a finite number of times, its tipical use is with premium (payed) accounts with better conditions (autologin, more bandwidth, more traffic and so on).

+* `voucher authentication` : this kind of voucher can be used to authenticate immediately the guest by inserting the code.
+This voucher can be used combined with the above voucher or alone.

 Voucher can be exported in CSV format or printed (individually or globally).

 Login type after the voucher check: